lorenzo-biava/starchat/README.md

 # Welcome!

-This is the official repository for StarChat, a scalable conversational engine for B2B applications provided by [GetJenny Ltd](https://getjenny.com)
+This is the official repository for StarChat, a scalable conversational engine for B2B applications provided by [GetJenny](https://getjenny.com)

 # Documentation